 The Blacklight Slide

 First things first, you’ll have to register.
-Registration was from 5-7pm, and even with arriving just before 6, we sat in a line of cars for 30 minutes before the one lane of cars became a free-for-all of people making their own lanes.
+Registration hours were from 5-7 p.m., and even with arriving just before 6, we sat in a line of cars for 30 minutes before the one lane of cars became a free-for-all of people making their own lanes.
 We got parked and went to wait in line for registration, but it was more of a giant blob of people.
 After a while, a group split off and created their own line, causing a mass of people to move to fill in the gap.
 This is really the only reason we got as far up as we did.
 We then waited for over an hour in this line to get registered and receive our tiny towels.

 Things to note: The line moved slowly probably because many people had not signed the waiver beforehand.
 If your waiver was already signed, as ours were, it was a two-second process to scan your ticket and collect your wristband, which makes the hour-long line even more infuriating.
-Another thing was that we, and many others, assumed you had to pick up your pre-oredred inner tube at the separate Pre-Order Merchandise tent, which also had an impossibly long line.
+Another thing was that we, and many others, assumed you had to pick up your pre-ordered inner tube at the separate Pre-Order Merchandise tent, which also had an impossibly long line.
 But this was not the case, and I feel bad for the people who had already stood in both that line and then the tube blow-up line before registering, because my friend who had pre-ordered her inner tube was handed a ticket at the registration tent to take to the tube blow-up line to collect her tube.

 After all that waiting and getting our inner tubes blown up, we proceeded to our next line: the slide line.
 There were three giant blow up slides and two lines that you entered from the outsides of slides 1 and 3.
 These two lines snaked around ten times before a portion branched off to merge into the line for slide 2.
 The DJ tried to keep the hype up, but I guess it really depends on who you’re around in line for if you’re hyped or miserable.
 We were behind a couple of teenage boys, so they kept the energy up around us for our first wait in line.
 In line for our first slide, we waited for nearly an hour.
 As the night went on and more people opted for dancing over sliding (it was a chilly night, so the water was freezing, especially once you were out of it), the lines got shorter, but still amounted to about half an hour’s wait.

 The slide itself is thirty seconds of fun!
 The water is a diluted glow, so you can see it glowing as you slide down, but you aren’t exactly covered in glow as the website states.
 The water doesn’t leave a bit of glow on you; it’s really the neon paint they sell that leaves the fun, lasting glow.
-The website says that you can’t go down the slide without a tube and that your tube has to be the specific size, but there were plenty of people going down on large tubes and without tubes.

 So is it worth it?